Check out some of our frequently asked questions to get you ready for Pre-RendezBlue 2019!

 What will I do until the other students arrive after Pre-RendezBlue is over?

 Pre-RendezBlue will wrap up on Thursday evening with a closing banquet.
-All other incoming freshmen arrive on campus on Friday.
-Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming classmates on Friday before RendezBlue starts.
+All other incoming freshmen will arrive on Thursday or Friday.
+Since you will already be settled into your residence hall room, you will have the opportunity to get some rest and meet your incoming classmates on Friday before August EmBark starts.

-RendezBlue begins after all other incoming freshmen have moved into their residence hall rooms on Friday.
-You will receive a RendezBlue schedule, which will note the time and location for you to meet your EmBark Orientation Leaders to walk together to Convocation, which is the first major event that kicks off RendezBlue.
+August EmBark begins after all other incoming freshmen have moved into their residence hall rooms on Friday.
+You will receive an August EmBark schedule, which will note the time and location for each activity before August EmBark begins.